Southwest Airlines Flight 1380: Reactions

 On the day of the incident, Elaine Chao, the United States Secretary of Transportation, made a statement to "commend the pilots who safely landed the aircraft and the crew and fellow passengers who provided support and care for the injured, preventing what could have been far worse."
 Shortly thereafter, Martha McSally, then a member of the United States House of Representatives from Arizona, introduced a resolution in Congress commending Captain Shults.

 On May 1, 2018, U.S. President Donald Trump welcomed crew members and select passengers in a ceremony at the Oval Office of the White House, thanking them all for their heroism.

 Southwest Airlines gave each passenger $5,000 and a $1,000 voucher for future travel with the airline.
 Southwest Airlines bookings fell following the accident, resulting in a projected decline in revenue for the airline for the second quarter of 2018.
-Following the accident, Lilia Chavez, a passenger on board the flight, filed a lawsuit against Southwest Airlines claiming that she suffers from post-traumatic stress disorder since the accident.
+Following the accident, passenger Lilia Chavez filed a lawsuit against Southwest Airlines claiming that she suffers from post-traumatic stress disorder since the accident.
 Her lawsuit was later settled.

 Captain Shults wrote a book about the incident titled Nerves of Steel.
 The book was published in the United States on October 8, 2019.

-The aircraft, N772SW, a Boeing 737-7H4, was subsequently flown to Boeing in Everett on April 30, 2018 for repairs.
-The plane was moved into storage at Victorville on June 7, 2018.
-The aircraft remains there and has not made a scheduled revenue flight since.
-It has had its Southwest titles removed, but remains in the basic Southwest livery.